- M.S., North Carolina State University

 After earning his PhD at North Carolina State University, Dr. Rick Klima spent time as an instructor at NC State, a cryptologist at the National Security Agency, and a professor at the State University of New York at Oswego, before coming to Appalachian State University in 2002.

-In addition to being a Professor and the Assistant Chair in the Department of Mathematical Sciences, Klima is also the Academic Mentor for STEM disciplines in the Honors College at Appalachian.
+In addition to being a Professor in the Department of Mathematical Sciences, Klima is also the Director of the First Year Seminar program at Appalachian.

 Department: Department of Mathematical Sciences